 Dillon Consulting Limited (Dillon), in partnership from Performance Concepts Consulting Inc., was retained by the City of Brampton (the City) to conduct a review of the development application review processes related to urban design.
 The primary intent of the project is to improve the efficiency and effectiveness of the City's development application processes while continuing to provide excellent customer service.
 The project was structured into two key phases: Current State Report and Future State Report.
-The purpose of the Current State Report is to capture key findings and observations regarding the current state of the City's urban design service delivery.
+The purpose of the City's urban design service delivery.
+The findings and observations regarding the current state of the City's urban design service delivery.
 The findings and observations presented in this report are based on the City's data sets, stakeholder feedback, and peer benchmarking information collected over the course of this phase of work.